Kaalenco/n2-core-identity-abstractions/README.md

-# n2-core-entity-abstractions
+# n2-core-identity-abstractions

-C# library with abstractions for standardized use of entity framework in database projects.
+C# library with abstractions for using authentication and authorization